-- May cause dizziness, drowsiness, and affect your ability to drive or operate machinery.
-Avoid alcohol.
+- May cause dizziness, drowsiness, and affect a person's ability to drive or operate machinery.
+Alcohol should be avoided.

-- May cause edema, particularly in the feet or hands.
-This fluid retention may be noticed as weight gain, although weight gain can occur independent of fluid retention.
+- May cause edema (fluid retention), particularly in the feet or hands.
+This may be noticed as weight gain, although weight gain can occur independently of fluid retention.
 Rarely, may cause potentially life-threatening angioedema (a swelling of the face, mouth or neck).
 People taking other medications that have also been associated with angioedema (such as ACE inhibitors) may be more at risk.

-- Other side effects include headache, tremor, abnormal thinking, dry mouth, constipation, blurred vision, lack of energy, changes in some laboratory test results, and ECG changes.
+- Other side effects include a headache, tremor, abnormal thinking, dry mouth, constipation, blurred vision, lack of energy, changes in some laboratory test results, and ECG changes.

 - Similar to other medicines used to treat seizures, Lyrica increases the risk of depression and suicidal thoughts.

 - Avoid abrupt or rapid discontinuation as discontinuation symptoms (including insomnia, nausea, headache, anxiety, increased sweating, and diarrhea) have been reported.
 Taper dosage down gradually on a doctor's advice over a minimum of one week.